extrabacon/google-oauth-jwt/README.md

 The application requests a token that can be used for authentication in exchange with a valid JWT.
 The resulting token can then be used for multiple API calls, until it expires and a new token must be obtained by submitting another JWT.

-### Creating a Service Account and generating the encryption key
+### Creating a Service Account using the Google Developers Console

-1. From the [Google API Console](https://code.google.com/apis/console/), create a [service account](https://developers.google.com/console/help/#service_accounts).
+1. From the [Google Developers Console](https://cloud.google.com/console), select your project or create a new one.

-2. Download the generated P12 key.
+2. Under "APIs & auth", click "Credentials".

+3. Under "OAuth", click the "Create new client ID" button.

+4. Select "Service account" as the application type and click "Create Client ID".

+5. The key for your new service account should prompt for download automatically.
+Note that your key is protected with a password.
-   IMPORTANT: keep a copy of the key, Google keeps only the public key.
+   IMPORTANT: keep a secure copy of the key, as Google keeps only the public key.

-3. Convert the key to PEM, so we can use it from the Node [crypto](http://nodejs.org/api/crypto.html) module.
+6. Convert the downloaded key to PEM, so we can use it from the Node [crypto](http://nodejs.org/api/crypto.html) module.

    To do this, run the following in Terminal:
    ```bash
    openssl pkcs12 -in downloaded-key-file.p12 -out your-key-file.pem -nodes
    ```

-   The password for the key is `notasecret`, as mentioned when you downloaded the key from Google.
+   You will be asked for the password you received during step 5.

+That's it!
+You now have a service account with an email address and a key that you can use from your Node application.

 ### Granting access to resources to be requested through an API